Bid for Green Energy at Lanarkshire Works

-Scottish Water Horizons has applied for planning permission to allow green energy to power a South Lanarkshire waste water treatment works.
+Scottish Water Horizons has applied for planning permission for a solar installation to power a waste water treatment works.

-The company proposes to install 560 photovoltaic (PV) panels at Skellyton near Larkhall to support Scottish Water’s drive to net zero emissions by 2040.
+The company proposes to install 560 photovoltaic (PV) panels at Skellyton near Larkhall to support Scottish Water’s net zero ambitions.

-The carbon reducing technology will offset more than 20 per cent of the electricity needed to operate the facility and generate over 150MWh of energy each year – the same amount of energy needed to boil a kettle 1.5 million times.
+The carbon-reducing technology will offset more than 20 per cent of the energy needed to operate the facility.
+It is also expected to generate 150MWh of energy each year – the same amount needed to boil a kettle 1.5 million times.

 Donald MacBrayne, Business Development Manager, said: “Offsetting energy usage through renewable generation is a key part of delivering on our commitment to achieving net zero emissions by 2040.

-The installation of the solar PV array will cut carbon dioxide emissions associated with the site by over 20 tonnes per annum.
+The installation of the solar array will cut carbon emissions associated with the site by over 20 tonnes per annum.

-PV panels will be installed in an area of scrub, brownfield land within the boundaries of the existing works.
+Horizons proposed to install the PV panels in an area of scrub, brownfield land within the boundaries of the existing works.

 Scottish Water has committed to reach net zero carbon emissions by 2040 with an interim target to host or self-generate three times its annual electricity consumption by 2030.